Frequently Asked Questions

 What will my home at The Vines look like?

-Naturally, the village’s architecturally designed, modern houses are warm and comfortable and easy to live in, with high quality fixtures and fittings.
+Naturally, the architecturally designed, modern villas are warm and comfortable, with high quality fixtures and fittings.
 But we have gone to great lengths to ensure they have that ‘homely’ feel, too.
 Your home will be situated in gracious, magnificently landscaped grounds, in a neighbourhood that loves its old, established trees.

 These homes are surprisingly affordable.